malgorzataMielczarek/MdFilesMerger/README.md

 Podaj numer ustawienia (1 - 3), które chcesz zmienić lub wciśnij Enter aby połączyć pliki z wybranymi ustawieniami:
 ```

-If you enter anything other than one of numbers 1 - 3 or pressing Enter button, error message will be displayed and you will be asked to once again choose, what you want to do.
+If you select anything other than one of numbers 1 - 3 or Enter, an error message will be displayed and you will be asked to choose once again, what you want to do.

 ### Merged file rename view
-If you chose '1' in [previous view](#merged-file-menu-view), you will be transported to this view.
-Here you will be asked to enter name that you want to give to your merged file.
-Enter only name, not the full path.
-You can include file extension (.md), but you don't have to.
-If you won't it will be automatically added at the end during file creation.
+If you chose '1' in the [previous view](#merged-file-menu-view), you will be taken to this view.
+Here you will be asked to enter the name, you want to give to your merged file.
+Specify only the name, not the full path.
+You can include the file extension (.md), but you don't have to.
+If you don't, it will be added automatically when creating the file.

 Example window view:
 ```